kuestess/homebridge-platform-insteonlocal/README.md

   - `user`:  Hub username from Insteon app (Not your Insteon login username.
 Go to Settings->House in the Insteon app and use the 'Hub Username' from there.)
   - `pass`:  Hub password from Insteon app (Not your Insteon login password.
 Go to Settings->House in the Insteon app and use the 'Hub Password' from there.)
-  - `host`:  local IP of your Insteon hub
+  - `host`:  local IP of your Insteon hub or device path of your Insteon PLM
   - `port`:  port from Insteon app
   - `model`: model number of your hub.
 Valid values are 2242, 2245 or 2243 (see below)
   - `refresh`: device status refresh interval in seconds (disabled by default, set to 0 to disable polling)